HailToDodongo/tiny3d/docs/modelOpt.md

 While both are interlinked, we take a look of the splitting part first now.

 For this we have to build up an array of structs that define what vertices to load, and then which triangles to draw after.<br>
-This also means the loads/draws are fully known and prepared at builtime.<br>
+This also means the loads/draws are fully known and prepared at build-time.<br>

 Here is an example visualization of the structure we want to build:<br>
 ![image info](./img/file_format.png)